-While ovulation occurs every cycle, we can never predict ovulation precisely, which is why relying on an algorithm, or an app can be inaccurate.
-I highly encourage you to chart your cycle and become in tune when ovulation occurs.
-Fertility charting is more effective than relying on a device or algorithm and can substantially increase chances to conceive, help to identify barriers to conceiving quickly, all the while having the benefit of being incredibly empowering.
+I highly encourage you to chart your cycle and become in tune with when ovulation occurs.
+Fertility charting is more effective than relying on a device or algorithm and can substantially increase your chances to conceive, help to identify barriers to conceiving quickly, all the while having the benefit of being incredibly empowering.

 So how do you identify pregnancy using temperatures?

 Before ovulation, we experience slightly shifting basal body temperatures each day within a lower range of temperatures.
 Then temperatures shift upward after ovulation has taken place, continuing in a higher range until your next period.
 This part of the cycle after ovulation is known as the luteal phase - which refers to the corpus luteum - the “leftover” from the egg released during ovulation produces progesterone for the remainder of the cycle.